Cara Treidel '16, President

-Stacy Newman Kandel '99 is an executive director, experience lead at JP Morgan Chase & Co., where she has been since October 2018.
+Stacy Newman is an executive director, experience lead at JP Morgan Chase & Co., where she has been since October 2018.
 She graduated from Binghamton University with a bachelor’s degree in art and received a master's degree in human-computer interaction from Rensselaer Polytechnic Institute.
-Kandel has been on the Alumni Association board since 2018 and serves as the chair for the Mentoring and Career Development Committee.
+Newman has been on the Alumni Association board since 2018 and serves as the chair for the Mentoring and Career Development Committee.
 She is also on the board of directors for the Wilson Area Partners in Education Foundation and serves as chair of its Fund Development Committee.
-In her free time, Stacy apprentices in printmaking and also runs.
+In her free time, Newman apprentices in printmaking and also runs.
 She recently completed the Boston Marathon.
-She resides in Pennsylvania's Lehigh Valley with her three children, daughter Tillie and sons Murray and Harry.
+Newman resides in Pennsylvania's Lehigh Valley with her three children, daughter Tillie and sons Murray and Harry.

 Karen E. Fuhrman Kerner '86